ganrad/aks-aspnet-sqldb-rest/README.md

 The following tools (binaries) will be installed on the Linux VM (~ Bastion Host).

-- Azure DevOps (VSTS) build agent (docker container).
-The build container will be used for running application and container builds.
+- Azure DevOps Pipelines Agent (docker container).
+The pipeline container will be used for running application and container builds.
 - Azure CLI 2.0 client.
 Azure CLI will be used to administer and manage all Azure resources including the AKS cluster resources.
 - Git client.
 The Git client will be used to clone this GitHub repository and then push source code changes to the forked repository.
 - .NET Core SDK.
 This SDK will be used to build and test the microservice application locally.
 - Kubernetes CLI (`kubectl`).
 This CLI will be used for managing and introspecting the current state of resources deployed on the Kubernetes (AKS) cluster.
 - Helm CLI (`helm`).
 Helm is a package manager for Kubernetes and will be used to manage and monitor the lifecyle of application deployments on AKS.
 - Istio CLI (`istioctl`).
 [Istio](https://istio.io/docs/concepts/what-is-istio/) reduces complexity of managing microservice deployments by providing a uniform way to secure, connect, control and manage microservices.
 - Docker engine and client.
-Docker engine will be used to run the Azure DevOps build agent.
+Docker engine will be used to run the Azure Pipelines Agent.
 It will also be used to build and run the Claims API microservice container locally.

 Follow the steps below to create the Bastion host (Linux VM) and install pre-requisite software on this VM.